PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 layout-opt guard and recorded successor phase, dependencies, TensorFlow isolation, the managed 36-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds a straight-line layout-pass-set-2 QLinear/pre-add owner.
+It preserves both distinct callback-bearing context objects, their common embedded pass context, fixed child order, and both raw nested result identities.

+Only the two observation-only lowerer assignments are replaced.
+The enclosing layout-opt guard, progress description, recorded successor phase, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded six affected failures were all stale structural ownership expectations; after owner-aware updates, focused `4`, affected `304`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 36 to 35.